OpenScienceMOOC/Module-1-Open-Principles/content_development/MAIN.md

 If these things are all true, then we have to ask of ourselves: *Why isn't all publicy-funded science practised this way?*

-It seems that Open Science is often communicated as an *alternative* to modern or traditional scientific methods.
-We argue that Open Science is an *enhancement* of the traditional process, using new knowledge, skills, and technologies to how the process and outputs of research are communicated.
+It seems that Open Science is often communicated as an *alternative* to many modern or traditional scientific methods.
+We argue that Open Science is an *enhancement* of the traditional process, using new knowledge, skills, and technologies to improve how the process and outputs of research are communicated.
 It is based on fundamental human values around **inclusivity**, **freedom**, and **equity**, embedded as foundational elements to the research process, rather than as an afterthought.
 These human values are what distinguish 'Open' science from much of the way modern research is viewed and practised.
+We also believe that virtually everyone who comes into research already has these fundamental values as part of who they are.
+However, often they become divergent from the way in which the academic system forces them to work.
+We want to change that.

 These foundational elements of traditional research communication, peer reviewed research articles, are acting as an important mechanism to summarise and communicate research. [add here  reference to "new peer review models" and refer to the resp module]